Coffee mornings, bake-offs and more...

 - What type of charity event should I organise?

 - When is the best time to run my charity event?

 - Where is the best place to hold my charity event?

 Once you've answered these, you're well on your way!
 When you’ve got the basics right, you’ll be able to start planning how you want to promote the event itself and who would be likely to want to get involved.

-It might be helpful to throw some ideas around with your colleagues to see what different people might be interested in.
+It might be helpful to throw some ideas around with your friends and/or family to see what different people might be interested in.

 How do I set up a charity event?

 To set up a charity event, you will need to plan in advance and have a number of reliable volunteers on hand to help.
 Firstly, you’ll need to establish your fundraising goal or target, ie. Raise £500 for Alder Hey Children’s Charity.
 Next, you will need to think about your target audience and how you might attract them to the event.
 Finalising the smaller details such as date, time and location should be a key part of the planning process as well as your overall budget for the event.
 Keeping costs down means that you can minimise your expenses and still achieve your fundraising goal.